pranjalvora15/shoppay/README.md

       orders and it's status, payment related status of customer like paid or unpaid orders and managing coupons.
 Admin can also see all users
     - User cannot visit admin routes so routes are protected
+    - From the IP adsress of user country name is shown.
+    - User can also set new password by clicking on forgot password